ozlembasabakar/AndroidZeroToHeroChallenges/week4-5/FoodDeliveryApp.md

 Please make sure to implement the given design as closely as possible.

+_!
+Please use non-scrollable lists.
+This feature will be added after weeks 12 and 13._

 ### Requirements
 - Implement `Splash screen`, `Homepage`, `Product listing page`, `Product details page` and `Profile` screens.
 - Use resources from figma design.